Freevideoworkshop provides digital video explainer articles, tutorials and video guides for beginners.

 There were misgivings, though.
 Some doubted the longevity of the HVD for archival purposes.
 The organic dye on the disc may not withstand the test of time and high temperatures.

-InPhase however predicted an archival life of 50 years.
-This falls short of the M-Disc which is estimated to last for 1000 years.
+InPhase, however, predicted an archival life of 50 years.
+This falls short of the M-Disc, estimated to last 1000 years.

-Also, a holographic storage medium is highly tolerant to dust, scratches, and any form of surface defect.
+Also, a holographic storage medium is highly tolerant to dust, scratches, and any surface defect.

 The HVD Technology

 The HVD technology was researched and developed by Optware, a Japanese company.
-It was to employ a 3D holographic structure to record a huge amount of data on an optical disc.
+The idea was to employ a 3D holographic structure to record a huge amount of data on an optical disc.

 Optware was also behind the development of the Holographic Versatile Card (HVC) that never saw the light of the day.